vertexcover-io/locatr/README.md

 **Saving Results**

-Results can be saved to a file specified by `locatr.BaseLocatrOptions.ResultsFilePath` (`locatr_results.json`).
-If no file path is specified, results are written to `locatr.DEFAULT_LOCATR_RESULTS_PATH`.
+Results can be saved to a file specified by `baseLocatr.BaseLocatrOptions.ResultsFilePath`.
+If no file path is specified, results are written to `locatr_results.json`.

 - **To write results to a file**: Use the `playwrightLocatr.WriteResultsToFile` function.